Hypothermia and the Elderly – What you Need to Know

 Elderly Care in Millstone NJ

 Winter weather can be hard on elderly adults, especially in very cold climates.
-In geographical locations where the temperatures tend to dip below freezing in the winter, the elderly are at high Elderly-Care-Millstone-NJrisk for getting hypothermia if they don’t take the proper precautions.
+In geographical locations where the temperatures tend to dip below freezing in the winter, the elderly are at high risk for getting hypothermia if they don’t take the proper precautions.
 Hypothermia is a serious medical condition that can be fatal if not treated quickly and properly.
 For this reason, caregivers must help elderly adults under their care take the steps to prevent hypothermia and know when to get help.
 Here is a basic overview of hypothermia and what can be done if an elderly adult is suspected to have it.

 Hypothermia Causes: